When it comes to quilting, choosing your fabrics and colors is the fun part. But the important part? Choosing a top-quality iron.

 Good for Long Ironing Periods

-If you use your iron for long periods at once, this is a great choice because of its super comfortable handle.
+If you use your iron for long periods at once, this is an excellent choice because of its super comfortable handle.
 It’s a sleek handle with a textured grip, making it easy to use in terms of comfort and control.
-But it also has an eight ounce water tank, allowing for longer ironing sessions.
+But it also has an eight-ounce water tank, allowing for longer ironing sessions.

 What We Don't Like